kuvaus/coffeepy/README.md

 By default the program runs indefinitely.
 Press `Ctrl-C` to quit

-Optional: You can set the time in minutes with `-t` flag.
-To run the program for 1 hour, use
+Optional: You can set the time in minutes with `-t` or `--time` flag.
+For example, to run the program for 1 hour, use

 ```sh
 coffeepy -t 60